Spirulina is among the world’s most popular supplements.

-It is a type of bacteria called cyanobacterium, which is often referred to as blue-green algae.
+It is a type of cyanobacteria, which is a family of single-celled microbes that are often referred to as blue-green algae.

-Just like plants, cyanobacteria can produce energy out of sunlight, via the process called photosynthesis.
+Just like plants, cyanobacteria can produce energy from sunlight via a process called photosynthesis.

-Spirulina was consumed by the Aztecs back in the day, but became popular again when NASA proposed that it could be grown in space and used by astronauts (1).
+Spirulina was consumed by the ancient Aztecs but became popular again when NASA proposed that it could be grown in space for use by astronauts (1).

 A standard daily dose of spirulina is 1–3 grams, but doses of up to 10 grams per day have been used effectively.

-- It also contains decent amounts of magnesium, potassium and manganese, and small amounts of almost every other nutrient that we need.
+- It also contains decent amounts of magnesium, potassium and manganese and small amounts of almost every other nutrient that you need.

-Gram for gram, this means that spirulina may literally be the single most nutritious food on the planet.
+Gram for gram, spirulina may be the single most nutritious food on the planet.

-A tablespoon of spirulina contains a small amount of fat (around 1 gram), including both omega-6 and omega-3 fatty acids in about a 1.5:1 ratio.
+A tablespoon (7 grams) of spirulina provides a small amount of fat — around 1 gram — including both omega-6 and omega-3 fatty acids in an approximately 1.5–1.0 ratio.

-The quality of the protein in spirulina is considered excellent, comparable to eggs.
-It contains all the essential amino acids that we need.
+The quality of the protein in spirulina is considered excellent — comparable to eggs.
+It gives all the essential amino acids that you need.

-Bottom Line: Spirulina is a type of blue-green algae that grows in both salty and fresh water.
-It may be the single most nutrient-dense food on earth.
+Summary Spirulina is a type of blue-green algae that grows in both salt and fresh water.
+It may be one of the most nutrient-dense foods on earth.

-Oxidative damage can harm our DNA and cells.
+Oxidative damage can harm your DNA and cells.